 2.A.82 The Organic Solute Transporter (OST) Family

-Members of the OST (Slc51) family have been characterized from the little skate, Raja erinacea (Wang et al., 2001), humans and mouse (Seward et al., 2003).
+Members of the OST (Slc51(A)) family have been characterized from the little skate, Raja erinacea (Wang et al., 2001), humans and mice (Seward et al., 2003).
 Each system consists of two polypeptide chains, α and β.
 For the human, the α-subunit is of 340 aas with 7 putative TMSs while the β-subunit is of 128 aas with 1 putative TMS near the N-terminus (residues 40-56).
 The beta subunit is required not only for heterodimerization and trafficking but also for function (Christian et al., 2012).
+The functions of the extracellular, transmembrane and cytoplasmic domains have been reported where only the transmembrane domain plus 15 associated amino acyl residues are essential for activity (Christian and Hinkle 2017).
+Members of this family have been proposed to have the SLC51 fold (Ferrada and Superti-Furga 2022).

 TC Blast reveals that the human OSTα protein shows limited sequence similarity with the YhhT protein of E. coli (P37622) (30% identity in 100 residues with 4 gaps).
-YhhT is in the PerM family (TC #9.B.22).
-PerM homologues are found in bacteria and archaea but not eukaryotes.
+YhhT is in the AI2E family (TC # 2.A.86).
+PerM homologues, members of the AI2E family, are found in bacteria and archaea but not eukaryotes.
 They also have 7 putative TMSs.

 The transport reaction catalyzed by OSTα/OSTβ is: